hailieli/portfolYOU/_posts/2019-02-20-digital-minimalism.md

 ---
-title: Digital Minimalism
+title: Actively Learning in an Open World
-tags: [Social Media, Minimalism, Technology]
+tags: [Computer Vision, Open World Recognition, Active Learning, Few-shot Learning]
 style:
 color:
 description: Minimalism is the art of knowing how much is just enough.
 Digital minimalism applies this idea to our personal technology.
 It’s the key to living a focused life in an increasingly noisy world.